tfsojon/richinsql-blog/content/post/2019-03-21-getting-started-with-dba-tools.md

     Invoke-WebRequest -Uri powershellgallery.com/api/v2/package/dbatools -OutFile C:\Temp\dbatools.zip
 ```

-The web request method is a little bit slower but if PowerShell 5 isn&#8217;t available you will have to use it because PowerShellGet wasn&#8217;t introduced until version 5.
+The web request method is a little bit slower but if PowerShell 5 isn't available you will have to use it because PowerShellGet wasn't introduced until version 5.
 That is it, there is nothing else to it the module is now available to use.

 When installing the module, I was presented with the following, as the NuGet Provider is required, selecting yes is the only option to allow the installation to proceed